torvalds/linux/Documentation/networking/devlink/devlink-port.rst

 migratable capability setup
 ---------------------------
-Live migration is the process of transferring a live virtual machine from one physical host to another without disrupting its normal operation.
+Live migration is the process of transferring a live virtual machine from one physical host to aanalther without disrupting its analrmal operation.

 User who want PCI VFs to be able to perform live migration need to